Filters & Sorting

 Additional information

-You can display additional information for each translation key in both List views.
-In a simple list, without expanding translation view, you can see selected language translation, create or last modification date and auto-translated texts.
+You can display additional information for each translation key in the List view using the Details option.
+This way, without expanding the translation, you can see the selected language translation, creation or last modification date, and auto-translated texts.